DASH-666/screen-record-and-shot-script-for-hyprland/README.md

-simple scrypts for screen record and screen shot on hyprland or any wayland compositors
+simple scripts for screen record and screen shot on hyprland or any wayland compositors

 # how to use
 place scripts in to ```~/.config/hypr/``` use it in hyprland like this:
 ```
 bind = , Print, exec, bash -c '~/.config/hypr/screenshot.sh'
-bind = , F9, exec, bash -c '~/.config/hypr/wf-recorder-scrypt.sh'
+bind = , F9, exec, bash -c '~/.config/hypr/wf-recorder-script.sh'
 bind = , F10, exec, bash -c '~/.config/hypr/wf-recorder-kill.sh'
 ```
 # dependencies